BlockchainCommons/Learning-FROST-from-the-Command-Line/02_3_Creating_FROST_Signature.md

 ## Ensuring the Division

-Though the above examples demonstrate signing occurring on a single host, the signing shares that make up a threshold should be divided by this point.
+Though the above examples demonstrate signing occurring on a single host, the signing shares that make up a threshold should actually be divided, with multiple users holding them on multiple hosts.
 One of the major points of using FROST (but generally, of using any multisignature or threshold signature algorithm) is to protect your authorization by dividing it up.

 In this example, the two group members could be signing on different machines, which means that their actual key is never rquired to exist